aggdivya09/AnimeXO/README.md

 This application combines the classic Tic-Tac-Toe experience with anime-inspired visuals, unlockable character themes, intelligent AI gameplay, and a modern responsive interface.

 ---
+## ⚙️ Technologies Used

+- Python
+- Tkinter
+- Pillow (PIL)
+- JSON
+- Minimax Algorithm

+---

+## 💡 Key Learnings

+- Building desktop GUI applications using Tkinter
+- Creating responsive user interfaces
+- Implementing game logic in Python
+- Working with image assets using Pillow
+- Managing application state with JSON
+- Applying the Minimax Algorithm for AI gameplay
+- Designing unlockable game content systems
+- Dynamic theme management
+- Event-driven programming concepts
+- Creating scalable and maintainable Python projects

+---
+## Project Information

+Author : Developed by Divya Agarwal
+Mentor : Ritika Bisht Ma'am

+---
+## Contributions
+If you have ideas to make it better or find any issues, feel free to help!
+You can message, suggest changes, or add your own features.
+Let's grow and learn together 🚀